FusionAuth/webauthn.wtf/src/pages/develop/build-it-yourself.md

 }
 ```

-An `options` object like the one above is passed to the WebAuthn API which returns a `Promise` that resolves with a new [`PublicKeyCredential`](https://developer.mozilla.org/en-US/docs/Web/API/PublicKeyCredential) if one was created or `null` if a new passkey could not be created.
+An `options` object like the one above is passed to the WebAuthn API which returns a `Promise` that resolves with a new [`PublicKeyCredential`](https://developer.mozilla.org/en-US/docs/Web/API/PublicKeyCredential) if one was created, or `null` if a new passkey could not be created.

 ```javascript
 navigator.credentials.create(options)